-A healthy, well-balanced diet is critical for your overall health but also your stress reactivity.
-In fact, “with a healthy eating plan in your lifestyle accompanied by a good stress management program, you can prolong your life span and reduce the likelihood of stress-related illnesses damaging your body¹⁶.”
+A healthy, well-balanced diet is critical for your overall health.
+In fact, “with a healthy eating plan in your lifestyle accompanied by a good stress management program, you can improve your longevity and reduce the likelihood of stress-related illnesses damaging your body¹⁶.”

 Stress often pushes people toward refined carbs and foods that are high in fats and sugars but low in nutritional value.
 These food spike your blood sugar, leading to more stress.
 Unfortunately, stress and poor eating habits often create a dangerous cycle.

 Avoid too much caffeine, as it can exacerbate restlessness, plus feelings of stress and anxiety.
 Instead, opt for a well-balanced diet rich in fruits, vegetables, whole grains, and lean proteins.

 Consuming a balanced, healthy diet full of the nutrients that you need helps regulate your mood and increase your resistance to stress.

 Amidst our jam-packed schedules, we often fail to leave time for the things that we enjoy.
 Leisure activities and hobbies help us relieve stress and manage our mood¹⁷.
 Still, too many people do not leave time for the things that they enjoy.

 Make leisure activities part of your schedule.
 Schedule a particular day or time for these activities to relieve stress and boost your overall well-being.

 Sleep is one of the most important behaviors for your health as a whole, but also for your stress management.
 Without enough sleep, our bodies cannot function optimally.
 Unfortunately, most people are not getting enough sleep, even though we need rest to manage stress adequately.